-If you’re in business these days or a business owner, your business is online.
+If you’re a CEO or an Entrepreneur, your business is online.
 You likely have 2-5 social media platforms and if you’re doing your marketing correctly you have a strategy in place, you have planned your content and you’re implementing and posting on a consistent basis.

 But, what happens when world affairs or issues surface that you could not have seen or planned for in your content or communications?
 The Covid-19 situation was the most recent circumstance that had businesses reeling in many ways.
 Content had to be adjusted, even business models had to be adjusted.
 It was a serious and tough time to navigate for many businesses.